python/cpython/Doc/reference/compound_stmts.rst

        return func
    func = TYPE_PARAMS_OF_func()

 Here ``def'`` indicates an :ref:`annotation scope <annotation-scopes>`.
-(Two other liberties are taken in the translation: the ``__type_params__`` attribute of generic functions is not writable from Python code;
-and the syntax does not go through attribute access on the :mod:`typing` module, but creates an instance of :data:`typing.TypeVar` directly.)
+(One other liberty is taken in the translation: the syntax does not go through attribute access on the :mod:`typing` module, but creates an instance of :data:`typing.TypeVar` directly.)

-The annotations of generic functions are defined within the annotation scope used for declaring the type parameters, but the function's defaults and decorators are not.
+The annotations of generic functions are evaluated within the annotation scope used for declaring the type parameters, but the function's defaults and decorators are not.